ibiza240/MTGAHelper-Windows-Client/README.md

 ### Troubleshooting

+**Nothing happens when I run the MTGAHelper Tracker**

-If you start the tracker and nothing happens, it's probably because the program cannot find the .NET Core 3.0 framework described above.
+1) It's probably because the program cannot find the .NET Core 3.0 framework described above.
 Check in your installed applications if you have this installed:

 <img src="https://i.imgur.com/dDvit1A.png" width="420" alt=".NET Core 3.0 framework in your installed applications">

-Another thing to check is that the `appsettings.json` file is present in the `%AppData%/MTGAHelper` directory.
+2) Check is that the `appsettings.json` file is present in the `%AppData%/MTGAHelper` directory.
 This file should be automatically created after a successful installation of the tracker.

-One last thing to try is to run the tracker from a command line window by running:
+3) Try is to run the tracker from a command line window by running:

     dotnet "C:\Program Files (x86)\MTGAHelper\MTGAHelper Tracker\MTGAHelper.Tracker.dll"

 This might give some information on why the tracker doesn't want to start.

+4) In the `%AppData%/MTGAHelper` directory there might be some log files (ie. log-201923.txt).
+You can open these text files and see if there's any helpful information.

 ### Questions or Feedback